mobile-nixos/mobile-nixos/README.md

 ### `local.nix`

-This file can be used to override (possibly with `lib.mkForce`) options on a global scale for your local builds.
+This file is used to work on producing build artifacts from the "WIP" repository checkout.
+This is equivalent to adding settings in `configuration.nix`.

 If the file does not exist, it will not fail.